Sherobod: Archaeological findings

 Archaeological discoveries confirm the antiquity of the Sherobod district.
 The district's territory is associated with ancient art, with Zaravutsoy petroglyphs, the ancient cities of Jarqoton and Jondavlattepa, and the Nondahana caravanserai (19th-20th centuries) located in the area.
-It is known that the famous Islamic scholar Imam Termizi (Al-Tirmidhi) originated from the present-day Sherobod district in the Islamic world.
+The famous Islamic scholar Imam Termizi (Al-Tirmidhi) originated from the present-day Sherobod district in the Islamic world.
 His mausoleum is preserved within the district's boundaries.

 Health resorts

 On the territory of the district, there are sanatoriums and sanatoriums "Aqtosh" and "Vandob".

 Population

 The city has a mixed Tajik and Uzbek population, with the former boasting a slim majority.
 Its population is 29,100 (2016).